dannyvankooten/www.dannyvankooten.com/_posts/2015-02-15-one-million-downloads-mailchimp-wordpress.markdown

 Last Friday, the plugin was downloaded a staggering 12.000 times.

 #### 20 most popular plugins of all-time
-Not sure how long this has been the case but MailChimp for WordPress is now featured on the ["Most Popular" plugins sidebar on WordPress.org](https://wordpress.org/plugins/) as #17.
+Not sure how long this has been the case but Mailchimp for WordPress is now featured on the ["Most Popular" plugins sidebar on WordPress.org](https://wordpress.org/plugins/) as #17.

 #### More numbers

-We did a post on the [MailChimp for WordPress Blog listing some numbers on the plugin](https://mc4wp.com/blog/one-million-downloads/).
+We did a post on the [Mailchimp for WordPress Blog listing some numbers on the plugin](https://www.mc4wp.com/blog/one-million-downloads/).

 I'm delighted to have reached those milestones and eager to continue this amazing journey.